CSM Unirea Alba Iulia: History

-They played another four years in the third league, after that, they promoted in the second league where they played for two years and were relegated again, and after another two years they promoted again.
+They played another four years in the third division, after that, they promoted in the second division where they played for two years and were relegated again, and after another two years they promoted again.

 Between 1988 and 2003 seasons they played in the second league.
 In the 1990–91 Cupa României edition the team reached the semi-finals and in the 1993–94 Divizia B season they placed themselves on the second position at only 7 points behind the first place FC Maramureş Baia Mare, both performances being obtained under coach Cornel Țălnar.

 At the end of the 2002–2003 season of Divizia B, the team, which was renamed in the `90s Apulum Alba Iulia, manages to achieve the promotion to Liga I, where it plays for the very first time in its 80-year history.
 The coach who led the team was Aurel Șunda assisted by Alexandru Pelici.

-Having experienced players like Ovidiu Maier, Vasile Jercălău, Dan Găldeanu, Florin Cotora, they confirmed their value and managed to place themselves on the sixth place in the first league.
-In the next season the team will change a lot of coaches, Stelian Gherman, Alexandru Pelici, Gheorghe Mulţescu, Marcel Rusu, Alin Artimon, in the hope that the team will keep their position in the first league, but without success.

 After a very weak season in the second league, the team was relegated again, this time to the third league.
 In the summer of 2006, the management of the club buys a place in the second league from Oltchim Râmnicu Vâlcea.
 The team returns to the name of Unirea Alba Iulia and finishes the 2006–2007 and 2007–2008 seasons on 4th.